Use your research skills to drive social change.

 To be eligible for admission to Master of Social Work by Research candidature, applicants must have completed a professional qualification in social work, duly accredited or recognised by the Australian Association of Social Workers.

-Entry by non-graduates who have relevant governmental or industry experience may be considered on a case-by-case basis by the Associate Dean (Research), Faculty of Arts, Business and Law.
+Entry by non-graduates who have relevant governmental or industry experience may be considered on a case-by-case basis.

 In exceptional cases applications may be considered on the basis of other evidence of general and professional qualifications as approved by the Research Degrees Committee.